 Site Frequency Inspection Type 7, 8, 9, 10, 11, 13, 15, 19, 27, and 32 Site inspections will be conducted on a periodic basis until RAOs are met.
 Periodic review 21 and 28 Site inspections will be conducted as part of the CERCLA Five-Year Review until RAOs are met.
-CERCLA five- year review Initial periodic (annual) visual monitoring of the capped area for settlement and erosion has been conducted for five years.
-Additional visual monitoring, as necessary, will be based on the results of previous site inspections, and may occur for up to 30 years. ^a Landfill cap visual inspection
+CERCLA five- year review 7 and 9 Initial periodic (annual) visual monitoring of the capped area for settlement and erosion has been conducted for five years.
+Additional visual monitoring, as necessary, will be based on the results of previous site inspections, and may occur for up to 30 years. ^a Landfill cap visual inspection a One monitoring event was completed in 2014 (USACE 2015a).
+For definitions, refer to the Acronyms and Abbreviations section.

-^a Initial periodic (annual)visual monitoring for a period of five years has been conducted.
+Initial periodic (annual)visual monitoring for a period of five years has been conducted.
 For definitions, refer to the Acronyms and Abbreviations section.